Why Community Service Matters

 Gann Gets Out — Serving Community

 Everyone at Gann—students and faculty—takes part in community service throughout the year.
 As a result, the school has special partnerships with many area service organizations.

-These organizations include nursing homes, food banks, soup kitchens, rebuilding homes after natural disasters, nursery schools, day care centers, community farms, and transitional homes.
+These organizations include nursing homes, food banks, soup kitchens, nursery schools, day care centers, community farms, and transitional homes.
 They look forward to our regular visits and appreciate what Gann's community contributes.